quorten/quorten-blog1/_posts/2019-09-15-detail-mac-image.md

   is an abstract interface defined for device I/O, and you simply use these abstract routines with the respective drive number and driver reference number to read and write data from a disk drive.
-See "The Device Manager" and "The Disk Driver" chapters from _Inside Macintosh_ for details on how to do this.
+See "The Device Manager" and "The Disk Driver" chapters from Volume II of _Inside Macintosh_ for details on how to do this.

   One particular note for correct copies to and from large disks.
   Always use absolute positioning rather than relative positioning,